The Best Wall Oven Reviews for 2020

 Product Selection –

-It goes without saying that the product choices here are severely lacking.
-You only have four to choose from and since two are essentially identical, your options are really limited to three.
-And of those three options, all put out very similar heating performance and have near identical storage volume.
-The decision to do this really limits the target audience that Empava can aim for and basically anybody who is looking for a mid or high-level wall oven with more than the bare essentials will be out of luck here.
+The product choices here are severely lacking.
+You only have four to choose from and since two are essentially identical, your options are limited to three.
+And of those three options, all put out very similar heating performance and have near-identical storage volume.
+The decision to do this limits the target audience that Empava can aim for and anybody who is looking for a mid or high-level wall oven with more than the bare essentials will be out of luck here.
 Also, people who prefer non-traditional cooking sources such as gas or steam will not have any products to choose from, either.

 Overall Rating –